-Trimming is extremely easy as long as you have the right tools.
-The Lawn Mower 3.0 is the best body trimmer for guys.
+Trimming is extremely easy as long as you have the right tools and understand what is the right trimmer for you.
+The Lawn Mower™ 4.0 trimmer is the best body trimmer for guys.
 It's specifically designed to work on the boys.
 You can get as close or as long as you like without worry.
 It works hard to protect you from tugging, nicks, cuts, and all manner of unpleasantness.

-Use the Right Soap
+Use the right soap

 A shower should follow any trimming.
 As we mentioned, it helps you get rid of irritating leftovers.
 It also helps your skin and hair recover from the damage they can sustain in a grooming session.
-The Lawn Mower 3.0 is gentle, but it still literally slices through your hair.
+The Lawn Mower 4.0 is gentle, but it still literally slices through your hair.
 A good body cleanser will treat that hair to make sure it stays healthy and strong.
 Most importantly, it can help keep the hair soft.

-Crop Cleanser is an all-in-one cleanser that is designed for skin and hair.
+Crop Cleanser™ is an all-in-one cleanser that is designed for skin and hair.
 That includes hair on top of your head and all over your body.
 It makes things easy and rests at the core of a good skincare routine.

 If you've paid attention to a modern woman, you might notice that she does a lot of things in the bathroom after a shower.
 This is called self-care.
 It might include using a special facial scrub, applying lotion, or any number of other things that are good for the body.

 When it comes to taking care of your skin (especially below the waist), we've simplified the process.
-Once you towel dry, rub some Crop Preserver into your skin (just around the ball area).
+Once you towel dry, rub some Crop Preserver™ into your skin (just around the ball area).
 It will help keep you hydrated, restore your skin, reduce friction throughout the day and make you smell nice.
-It's something we carefully engineered to take care of you when you manscape.
+It's something we carefully engineered to take care of you when you groom.

-After applying the ball deodorant, spray a little Crop Reviver down there.
+After applying the ball deodorant, spray a little Crop Reviver™ down there.
 It's the icing on the cake of self-care.
 When you use the three formulas daily (Cleanser, Preserver, and Reviver), you adhere to a skincare regimen that will keep you healthy and feeling great below the waist.
 That means you should be using these things on days you don't groom.